Please enter both an email address and a password.

 Nottingham Advanced Spinal Surgery Fellowship

-Based at: Nottingham University Hospitals NHS Trust
+Based at: Nottingham University Hospitals NHS Foundation Trust

 Surgical Specialty Association approving: BOA

-Approval period: Initially approved February 2013; reapproved January 2018; reapproved December 2021 - November 2024
+Approval period: Initially approved February 2013 / Reapproved January 2018 / Reapproved December 2021 - November 2024 / Reapproved December 2024 - November 2027

-Supervisor / Lead Consultant: Mr Khalid Salem, Consultant in Trauma & Orthopaedic Surgery, with Mr Daniel D'Aquino, Consultant Spinal Neurosurgeon
+Supervisor/Lead Consultant: Mr Khalid Salem, Consultant in Trauma & Orthopaedic Surgery, with Mr Daniel D'Aquino, Consultant Spinal Neurosurgeon

 Fellowship duration: 12 months at the level of Senior Fellow